-The Hilton Downtown is 1920’s Art Deco skyscraper in Boston’s Financial District.
-With must-see attractions like Faneuil Hall only a five-minute walk away it should definitely be at the top of your list of places to stay in Boston.
+The Hilton Downtown is a 1920’s Art Deco skyscraper in Boston’s Financial District.
+With must-see attractions like Faneuil Hall only a five-minute walk away, it should definitely be at the top of your list of places to stay in Boston.
 The rooms are spacious and comfortable with great views and there’s a restaurant and coffee shop that you can access though the lobby.
 Staying here is kind of a no-brainer.

 We did a variety of things in Salem and Boston but that’s an article for a different day.
 Today we’re focusing on the Hocus Pocus filming locations.
 Our tip for seeing them all is to map it out beforehand so you don’t have to go back and forth or miss something before it closes.
 Keep in mind that there will definitely be lines for photos at the filming locations, which can set you back time wise.

 Now, grab your broomsticks, here are all the Hocus Pocus filming locations in Salem, Massachusets!

 Please note that Hocus Pocus 2 was actually not filmed in Salem.
 The filming locations below are from the classic 1992 film.

 In the movie Max and Dani stop by a Halloween party at Allison’s house while trick-or-treating.
 The iconic house used as the exterior is the Ropes Mansion.
 One of the most prominent 18th-century homes in Salem, The Mansion is owned by the Peabody Essex Museum.
 There’s a beautiful garden in the back that is free and open to the public!
 Definitely check that out.
 Oh, and PS, it’s located just a few doors down from The Witch House os if you plan accordingly, you can hit that too.

 Old Town Hall | 32 Derby square